Travelling with an Attendant in the Federal Transportation System: A Resource Tool for Persons with Disabilities and Carriers

 Codes of Practice

-- Aircraft Accessibility for Persons with Disabilities (fixed-wing aircraft with 30 or more passenger seats)
+- Aircraft Accessibility for Persons with Disabilities: Code of Practice for Fixed-Wing Aircraft with 30 or More Passenger Seats

 - Accessibility Guidelines for Small Aircraft - Services for persons with disabilities on aircraft with 29 and fewer passenger seats